 About Andy Brantley

 Andy has written extensively on the challenges faced by higher education human resources professionals and the higher education workforce.
-He serves on a number of higher ed and workforce management-related boards including the Washington Higher Education Secretariat.
+He serves on a number of higher ed and workforce management-related boards including the steering committee of the Washington Higher Education Secretariat.
 Andy is a frequent keynote and workshop presenter at meetings across the country and recently contributed to The Rise of HR, a collection of essays written by 73 HR thought leaders to highlight the critical issues facing business and talent professionals.